Tyrone Sconce by Robert Abbey

 Bathrooms need to move from bright light for morning rituals to a soft mood light if you’re taking a soak in the tub.
 Luckily, there are several creative ways to easily move from one atmosphere to another.

-Install a light dimmer for example to control the intensity of your vanity lights.
+Install a dimmer switch for example to control the intensity of your vanity lights.
 These days, there are dimmers available for incandescent, fluorescent and LED lighting (we love the contemporary dimming controls from Legrand Adorne).

 If you have the space, choose a decorative fixture for your ceiling light.
 Small chandeliers and semi flush ceiling lights can set a relaxed and romantic mood when the other bathroom lights are turned off.